Questfall/docs/mining/Items.md

 IMAGE OF QUESTFALL MARKETPLACE

-All the users have access to the in-game **marketplace** where items can be bought or sold for **Gold** (F, E, D) and **QFT** (C, B, A) between the users.
+All the users have access to the two **marketplaces** where items can be bought or sold for **Gold** (in-game) and **QFT** (on-chain) between the users.

+Marketplace trading of items is directly linked to the character's inventory – All bought items go directly to inventory and those placed on sale are moved from the inventory to the marketplace slots.

 ### Trading for Gold

-The **lower-tier** items F, E, and D are traded only for **Gold**.
+In the in-game marketplace the **lower-tier** items F, E, and D are traded for **Gold**.

 Each user has a limited number of marketplace slots where lower-tier items can be placed for sale for a chosen fixed Gold price.

-Marketplace trading of low-tier items is directly linked to the character's inventory – All bought items go directly to inventory and those placed on sale are moved from the inventory to the marketplace slots.

 {% hint style="info" %}
 First-level character starts with 3 Marketplace Slots, and each subsequent Marketplace Slot requires another 5 points of Crafting attribute.